jbosstools/jbosstools-livereload/README.md

 # Summary

-JBoss Tools LiveReload plugin support for having edits done in eclipse to be automatically reloaded in browsers that has livereload.js or LiveReload plugin installed.
+LiveReload plugin provides a way for edits done in Eclipse to be automatically reloaded in browsers with the livereload.js or LiveReload plugin enabled.

 **NOTE: This project is deprecated, and will likely be removed from JBoss Tools at some point in the future.**